 The Temporary Special Rate is also commonly known as temporarily totally incapacitated (TTI) pension.
-If you meet all of the criteria for the Special Rate other than permanency of incapacity, you can be paid a disability pension at the Temporary Special Rate.
-The Commission will determine the period during which your temporary incapacity is likely to continue and will advise what rate of disability pension will apply at the expiration of the Temporary Special Rate period.
+If you meet all of the criteria for the Special Rate other than permanency of incapacity, you can be paid a Disability Compensation Payment at the Temporary Special Rate.
+The Commission will determine the period during which your temporary incapacity is likely to continue and will advise what rate of Disability Compensation Payment will apply at the expiration of the Temporary Special Rate period.

 The purpose of the Intermediate Rate pension is to bridge the gap between the General Rate and the Special Rate of pension for veterans who are capable only of engaging in part-time or intermittent employment due to incapacity from their accepted condition/s.

 The eligibility criteria for the Intermediate Rate are the same as for the Special Rate, with the exception of the following: